 From Historic Trades, to tavern meals, to one-of-a-kind evening programs, these fan favorites will make for an unforgettable visit!

 As the world’s largest history museum with over 301 acres to explore, first time guests might wonder where to begin.
-To help you jump start your adventure we have created the First Timer’s Ticket and Itinerary.
+That’s where our First Timer’s Itinerary comes in.
+Designed to help you get the most out of your visit, this suggested activity list will help you jump start your adventure.

 Stop in to the Raleigh Tavern Bakery for an 18th-century-inspired sweet treat or a light lunch to go.
 Grab a sandwich and side dish, a cold bottle of root beer, or a cup of hot cider to help fuel your next revolutionary adventure.
 Satisfy your sweet tooth with a soft and chewy cookie or sink your teeth into a homemade muffin or loaf of bread.
 During the holiday season, enjoy fresh-baked pies.